 Customize your pistol.
 There is no perfect handgun so you end up choosing what’s best according to your needs and wants.
-Fortunately, the most handguns can be customized with longer or shorter triggers, grips either for improving the gun’s handling and recoil management, or even add-on sight for better shooting accuracy.
+Fortunately, most handguns can be customized with longer or shorter triggers, grips either for improving the gun’s handling and recoil management, or even add-on sight for better shooting accuracy.

 Invest in a quality holster.
 You bought a concealable pistol because you want something that you can carry around comfortably.
 To integrate your handgun to your daily outfit, a good-quality holster is a necessity.
-You might even want to buy a few to match the clothes you are wearing in a particular day or event.
+You might even want to buy a few to match the clothes you are wearing on a particular day or event.
 This is where pocket pistols outshine its bigger competitors.
 Calling 9mms and 45s!
 Because of the small dimensions, you are more likely to find a holster with the functionality you require and the design you desire.

 Shoot that pocket pistol and shoot it a lot.
 It’s actually the most important part of owning any handgun.
 You need to be familiar with your pistol, so keep practicing until everything feels second nature to you.
-The problem with small sized pistols is that they have smaller surface areas than full sized ones.
-This makes them harder to grip and control.
+The problem with small-sized pistols is that they have smaller surface areas than full-sized ones.
+This makes it harder to grip and control.
 The shorter barrel also means a shorter sight.
 These concerns make pocket pistols more difficult to shoot.
-Invest time and effort in the range so you can familiarize yourself on how your gun acts and reacts.
-Increase the difficulty of your target setups so it will be easier when actual defensive shooting happens.
+Invest time and effort in the range so you can familiarize yourself with how your gun acts and reacts.
+Increase the difficulty of your target setups so it will be easier when an actual defensive shooting happens.